sultancodess/practices/README.md

 # Practice Code Repository

 This repository contains my practice code for exploring and improving programming skills in various areas.
-It includes code snippets, small projects, and problem-solving attempts that I work on regularly.
+It includes code snippets, small projects

 ---